applebiter/jackdaw/docs/STREAMING.md

 The plugin is implemented in `plugins/icecast_streamer.py` and uses FFmpeg to:
 1. Create a JACK client named `IcecastStreamer` with stereo input
-2. Encode audio in real-time (Ogg Vorbis or MP3)
+2. Encode audio in real-time using Xiph.org or other codecs
 3. Stream to Icecast2 using the `icecast://` protocol

 The plugin monitors the streaming process and logs any errors.
 It gracefully handles start/stop commands and cleans up resources when disabled.

 **Key Features:**
 - Voice-controlled start/stop
-- Support for both Ogg Vorbis and MP3 formats
+- Support for Xiph.org formats (Ogg Vorbis, Opus, FLAC) and MP3
-- Configurable bitrate
+- Configurable bitrate (or lossless for FLAC)
 - Process monitoring and error logging
 - Automatic cleanup on shutdown

+**About Xiph.org Formats:**

+Jackdaw's streaming plugin supports the excellent open formats maintained by [Xiph.org](https://xiph.org/):

+- **Opus**: Modern, low-latency codec perfect for live streaming.
+Superior quality at low bitrates (64-96 kbps typically sufficient).
+- **Vorbis** (in Ogg container): Mature, widely-supported codec with good quality-to-size ratio.
+- **FLAC**: Lossless compression for archival quality.
+No generation loss, larger files.

+These formats are patent-free, royalty-free, and benefit the common good of the internet audio community.
+Xiph.org also maintains Speex (speech), Theora (video), and other important open media technologies.

 ## Testing Your Stream